nasa-petal/PeTaL-db/README.md

 1. In AWS console, go to CloudFormation and run this template (dynamodb-cf-template.yaml) to create PetalLabels dynamodb table and api
 1. Open AWS cloudshell
-1. Upload data.json file
+1. Upload biomimicry_predictions.csv, labels.csv, and csv-to-db.py.
-1. Run this command to add items to the PetalLabels table:
+1. Run this command to initialize the PetalLabels table with data:
-`aws dynamodb batch-write-item --request-items file://data.json`
+`python3 csv-to-db.py &`
-1. Repeat steps 3 and 4 for for data[2-8].json
+1. The script takes about 45 minutes to complete.
+Make sure you interact with the shell every 15 minutes or so; the shell will close if there's no activity for 20-30 minutes.

 ## Contributing